build-on-aws/content/tutorials/application-integration-patterns/request-response-with-api-gateway/index.md

 const backendResource = api.root.addResource('backend')
 ```

-Now, you can connetc the resource, this time using a `LambdaItegration`:
+Now, you can connect the resource, this time using a `LambdaItegration`:

 ```typescript
 backendResource.addMethod(